smian0/ccpm/.opencode/context/tech-context.md

 - **GitHub API**: For issue and repository management
 - **Anthropic API**: For AI model interactions
 - **Context7 MCP**: For live documentation
+- **Local MCP Servers**: Markdown processing and other specialized tools

 ## Configuration Files